-The Company's financial instruments comprise cash and cash equivalents, accounts receivables, accounts payable and accrued liabilities and long-term debt.
-The fair values of these financial instruments approximate their carrying values, unless otherwise noted, due to their short-term maturities or interest rates which management believes approximates those of similar instruments in the current market.
+The Company's financial instruments comprise cash, accounts receivables, accounts payable and accrued liabilities and long-term debt.
+The fair values of these financial instruments approximate their carrying values, unless otherwise noted, due to their short-term maturities or interest rates which management believes approximate those of similar instruments in the current market.
 Except as otherwise noted the Company is not exposed to significant risks in relation to its financial instruments.